websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/reference/using-the-bootstrap-3-compatibility-layer-in-liferay-7-4.md

 @import '@liferay/bs3-bs4-compat/scss/components';
 ```

-Now the compatibility layer is properly included in your theme, and your projects may still use Bootstrap 3 with Liferay DXP 7.4 GA1.
+Now the Bootstrap 3 compatibility layer is included in your theme, so it works with Liferay DXP 7.4 GA1.
+Your next task is to change your project's code so you can remove the dependency on Bootstrap 3.

 ## Additional Information